Fare: American - Italian influenced

 Liquor: Full service, vibrant bar scene.
 Offers an excellent selection of Italian wines.

-Jockey Hollow Bar & Kitchen is one of the best restaurants to open in New Jersey in recent years.
-This is a destination restaurant enjoyed by diners who come for upscale dining with excellent food, attractive decor, and professional service.
-The restaurant is popular with millennial diners who enjoy trendy, high-end casual dining with a vibrant bar scene
+The Jockey Hollow Bar & Kitchen is a destination restaurant enjoyed by diners who come for upscale dining with excellent food, attractive decor, and professional service.
+The restaurant is popular with millennial diners who enjoy trendy, high-end casual dining with a vibrant bar scene.

 Named after a nearby Morristown site where George Washington's Continental Army camped, structure is the Vail Mansion, circa 1917, and the former home of Theodore Vail (first president of AT&T) and his family.
 It's an impressive setting for a restaurant.